CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-cli-overview.md

 weight: 6
 ---

-The command line tool, pgo, is used to interact with the Postgres Operator.
+## PGO Command Line Interface (PGO CLI)

+One of the suppport methods of interacting with the PostgreSQL Operator is through the command line tool, *pgo* CLI.

-Most users will work with the Operator using the *pgo* CLI tool.
-That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).
+The PGO CLI is downloaded from the GitHub Releases page for the PostgreSQL Operator (https://github.com/crunchydata/postgres-operator/releases).

 The *pgo* client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work with a remote Operator.

-## Syntax
+## PGO CLI Syntax

 Use the following syntax to run  `pgo`  commands from your terminal window:

     pgo [command] ([TYPE] [NAME]) [flags]